"The Color of Love"

 The unique wedding rings that you see here are titled Zaag’idiwin Onaanzigan; this is Anishinaabemowin (Ojibwe) for “The Color of Love.”
 Both rings, provided with a matte finish, are constructed of 14K palladium white gold and mounted with a 0.0787 x 0.0787 inch (2 x 2 mm) carré-cut amethyst.
 The magic luster of the purple stones, which are set in a bezel of yellow gold, refers to an important Teaching that belongs to a sacred set of guidelines of the Anishinaabe Peoples, often called Seven Grandfather Teachings.
 These Nizhwaaswi Gagiikwewinan are considered a part of Gichi-dibaakoniwewin, the Great Binding Law of the Great Mystery, and they became the foundation of Midewiwin spiritual practice.

-The Anishinaabe Midewiwin belief system is an age-old system of moralty, providing a code of ethics that is deeply rooted in the culture of all Anishinaabe Peoples of Turtle Island.
+The Anishinaabe Midewiwin belief system is an age-old system of morality, providing a code of ethics that is deeply rooted in the culture of all Anishinaabe Peoples of Turtle Island.
 Like Christianity summarizes morality in the Ten Commandments, the Midewiwin promotes the Seven Grandfather Teachings as a basis of what is called mino bimaadiziwin: living a good and upright life on a day-to-day basis.
 There is one difference though: unlike the Ten Commandments, the Seven Grandfather Teachings are guidelines rather than strict rules or dogmas.

 Purple stands for Love

 Purple, in Midewiwin tradition, is the color of ojichaag (the inner self) and naanaagadawenindizowin (introspection).
 It shows us where GICHI-MANIDOO, the Great Mystery, lives within us all.
-Purple reminds us that we as human beings are manidoowi; this means we are spritual beings in all aspects of life.
+Purple reminds us that we as human beings have manidoowiwin; this means we are spritual beings in all aspects of life.
 Consequently, purple symbolizes first and foremost GICHI-MANIDOO itself, and at the same time it is the ultimate token of the love that we as human beings harbor for GICHI-MANIDOO.

 The East, the Sun and the Morning Star